Company setup

 Common questions

 The sequence above adds up to roughly three to four weeks end-to-end on the straightforward profile we describe — licence in around a week, establishment card and entry permit each in a few days, in-country residency completed in around a week, and the bank account commonly open within three to four working days of submission.
-The total clock depends on how soon the founder can travel after the entry permit issues.
+The total clock depends on how soon the owner can travel after the entry permit issues.
 On more complex profiles the same sequence runs but the bank stage in particular takes longer — see When the profile is different above.

 Can I run the whole process remotely?